 Every non-sterile surface in the world is in some stage of community assembly, from a forest of tropical trees to the microbes in a mammalian gut.
 The communities of organisms inhabiting these environments are dynamic through time, and studying patterns of assembly may shine light on general rules that govern their change.
 Understanding these community assembly rules may aid habitat restoration (Palmer et al., 1997; Temperton, 2004), the management of ecosystems that have undergone disturbances (Richards et al., 1999; Bengtsson et al., 2000), and ecological theory of phylogenetic signatures in community assembly (O’Dwyer et al., 2012; Goberna et al., 2014).
 Patterns and rules of community assembly are particularly important in human systems, including the primary succession of microbes on a human host following birth (Koenig et al., 2011), secondary successions following disease (Frank et al., 2007; David et al., 2014), disturbances caused by host lifestyle or antibiotic use (Peterfreund et al., 2012; Kennedy et al., 2016; Guittar et al., 2019), and the natural turnover of microbial communities over time (Caporaso et al., 2011).
 Insights into these difficult-to-observe community assembly processes can be gained via the comparison of microbial communities using high-throughput DNA sequencing (Caporaso et al., 2011; Nemergut et al., 2013, 2016), especially in longitudinal (time-series) studies (Caporaso et al., 2011; Koenig et al., 2011; Kennedy et al., 2016; Nemergut et al., 2016; Darcy et al., 2017).

 A central question in microbial community assembly is when and why microbes join communities, which can be studied in part by evaluating the order in which particular microbes join communities given data such as which microbes are already present or what changes occur in an environment over time (Nemergut et al., 2013; Sprockett et al., 2018).
 Although the local environment clearly selects for microbial species, it has also been shown that microbial community structure is often historically contingent on previous states of that community (Nemergut et al., 2013; Fukami, 2015; Sprockett et al., 2018; Verster and Borenstein, 2018; Litvak and Bäumler, 2019).
 This reflects not only that microbial communities are temporally autocorrelated (gradual change over time), but also that the recruitment of a given species is a function of which species in the community are already present or have modified the local environment.
+All of these features are greatly affected by the ability of the communities’ ability to either resist or be resilient to perturbations (Lloyd-Prince et al. 2016, Lozupone et al. 2012).
 Such historically contingent patterns have mainly been observed and tested within a phylogenetic context, because amplicon data naturally lend themselves to the creation of phylogenies, and because phylogenies have been shown to be predictive of genomic (and perhaps niche) overlap in human associated microbiota (Zaneveld et al., 2010; Langille et al., 2013).